-AFS strictly forbid students from doing the following while at school:
+JKAFS strictly forbid students from doing the following while at school:

 Selling, purchasing or using illegal drugs at school.
 An"illegal drug"is any drug that has not been obtained by legal means.
 This includes prescription drugs being used for non-prescribed purposes.